admissions: Transfers & Visitors

 Personal Essay

-Letter of Good Standing
+Letter of Good Academic Standing

-A letter of good standing is required for every transfer or visiting student.
-Applications that do not include a letter of good standing will be considered incomplete and will receive an unfavorable decision.
-For visiting students, the letter of good standing should certify that the credits earned at GGU Law will be applied toward satisfaction of the original law school's degree requirements.
+A letter of good academic standing is required for every transfer or visiting student.
+Applications that do not include a letter of good academic standing will be considered incomplete and will receive an unfavorable decision.
+For visiting students, the letter of good academic standing should certify that the credits earned at GGU Law will be applied toward satisfaction of the original law school's degree requirements.
 Visiting students may not request an incomplete grade or other privileges afforded regular GGU Law students.

 Letter of Recommendation